cheloizaguirre/git-sweaty/README.md

 You can switch between `strava` and `garmin` at any time.

 - Re-run `./scripts/bootstrap.sh` (or the quickstart curl command) and choose a different source.
 - If you re-run setup and choose the same source, setup asks whether to force a one-time full backfill.
-You can also update your response for metric type, day of week start, placing strava/garmin profle link on your dashboard, and whether you'd like activity links in the tooltips.
+You can also update your response for unit preference, day of week start, placing strava/garmin profle link on your dashboard, and whether you'd like activity links in the tooltips.

 ## Other Features